SemperVinco/Tribes-Training-Tool/README.md

 Tribes-Training-Tool
 ====================

-A program which allow you to train your tribes skill Specialised for capper training
+A program to train your Tribes: Ascend capping skill.

-Only works in offline training
+Only works in offline training mode.

 ## Feature ideas
 - Booster, gain speed instantaneously